Cortex XDR Supported Kernel Module Versions by Distribution

-- ELF file examination and Local Privilege Escalation (LPE) examination occur in parallel with the file execution.
+- ELF file examination occurs in parallel with the file execution.
 If the Cortex XDR agent obtains a malware verdict for the file, it terminates the file execution.
-Security events for malware in asynchronous mode are assigned a high severity due to the potential for continued execution during the verdict request while security events in synchronous mode are medium severity.
+Security events for malware in asynchronous mode are assigned a high severity due to the potential for continued execution during the verdict request (security events in synchronous mode are medium severity).

-- All other exploit and malware protection is enabled per your Linux security policy.
+- All other exploit and malware protection is enabled per your Linux Security policy rules.

-For Cortex XDR agents 7.1 and later releases, in addition to deploying on a supported kernel version, you must ensure it is possible to load third party modules by disabling UEFI SecureBoot.
-Otherwise, the Cortex XDR agent will operate in asynchronous mode.
+For Cortex XDR agent 7.1 and later versions, in addition to deploying on a supported kernel version, you must ensure it is possible to load third party modules by disabling UEFI SecureBoot; otherwise, the Cortex XDR agent will operate in asynchronous mode.

-Beginning in Cortex XDR agent 7.1, changes to the kernel module versions are distributed with content updates.
-In earlier Cortex XDR agent releases, changes to the kernel module versions are distributed with the agent releases.
+Beginning with Cortex XDR agent 7.1, changes to the kernel module versions are distributed with content updates.
+For earlier Cortex XDR agent releases, changes to the kernel module versions are distributed with the agent releases.

 Latest Kernel Module Version Support